What are the Best Dog Treats?

-What are the best dog treats?
+What is the best dog treat for your pup?
 Wow!
 That can be a difficult question.
-There are many times when we give treats to our dogs and the types can vary.
-Of course, your dog’s needs are first and foremost of concern when giving a treat.
+There are many times when we reward our pup with a yummy dog treat.
+But there are so many types available.
+Naturally, your dog’s needs are first and foremost when considering a dog cookie.

-I like to make my own dog treats, whenever possible.
+For example, I like to make my own dog treats for my dog, Henry, whenever possible.
 This gives me control over the ingredients.
-I know what exactly my dog is eating and that it’s safe for him and his needs.
+As such, I know what exactly my dog is eating and that it’s safe for him and his needs.
 Additionally, the bonus is with homemade dog treats, I generally save money.

 When is the best time to give your pup a dog treat?